EpicRobbie5/EpicRobbie5.github.io/README.md

 ## 🔧 Customization

 ### Update Your Email
-In `contact.html`, replace the email:
+In `contact.html`, replace my email:
 ```html
 <a href="mailto:robbe.schoenmaekers@student.rhizo.be">robbe.schoenmaekers@student.rhizo.be</a>
 ```
-with your actual email address.
+with your email.

 ### Modify Content
 All HTML pages are structured with clear sections that are easy to edit.
 Simply update the text between HTML tags to customize the content.